localstack/docs/content/en/user-guide/integrations/quarkus/index.md

 ## Configuration

-The Configuration properties are fixed at build time.
-All the other configuration properties are overridable at runtime.
+The following configuration properties are fixed at build time.
+All the other configuration properties can be overridden at runtime.

 | Property                                   | Type                   | Default                              |
 |----------------------------------------------------------|------------------------|--------------------------------------|